01 of 08

 CMA CGN offers a Trans-Pacific itinerary connecting the Americas with China and Japan.

 Hamburg Süd has a few long-transit options between Singapore and Hamburg.
-Daily costs are low, but again, remember that the number of days will result in a large bill.
+Daily costs are low, but again, remember that the number of days at sea can result in a large bill.
 Quite a few ports-of-call are along the Pacific Rim.
 These voyages are for people who are willing to leave home for months at a time.
-If you're planning a trip of this magnitude, please compare prices and itineraries with traditional cruises and other freighter lines.
+If you're planning a trip of this magnitude, you should compare prices and itineraries with traditional cruises and other freighter lines.

 Hamburg Süd also offers an East Asia/Far East route, on "the largest container vessel of the world."